 What is a Medicare Supplement Plan G?

 If you're turning age 65 this year, Medicare Supplement Plan G is the most comprehensive Medicare supplement you can buy.
 It's also the most popular.
-You might be thinking that Medicare Supplement Plan F is... is identical to Plan F with a single exception.
+You might be thinking that Medicare Supplement Plan F is... is identical to Plan F with a single In a Medicare Part D plan, an exception is a type of prescription drug coverage determination.
+You must request an exception, and your doctor must send a supporting statement explaining the medical reason for the....
 Plan G does not cover the annual Medicare Part B deductible.
 As a result, if you have this plan you will pay all costs to see your doctor, or receive other medical services until the deductible is met.
 Other than that, Plan G covers all other deductibles, copays, and coinsurance.

 The interesting thing about Plan G is that it usually costs less than a Plan F policy when you factor in the Plan G annual policy cost plus the Medicare Part B deductible.
 For this reason, most people don’t consider the loss of the Plan F policies a loss at all.

 First offered in 2010, Medicare Supplement Plan N is one of the newer Medigap plans and is quickly becoming a favorite.
 Unlike Plan G, which covers almost everything, Plan N does have some cost-sharing.
 But, its cost-sharing is simple and not burdensome for most people.
 That’s why people like it.